Year 1 Ancillary Courses

 This course is compulsory for students registered on the F1F3 and F1FH degree programmes but may be taken by the following other programmes: F100, F101, F103, F104, F105, F1NF, FN11.

-A strong background in Mathematics is essential for this course.
+A predisposition to study Mathematics is essential for this course.

-The course comprises a series of lectures and tutorials given by staff from the Department of Mathematics and the Department of Physics covering the following topics:
+The course comprises a series of lectures and workshops given by staff from the Departments of Mathematics and Physics covering the following topics:

 Course Coordinator: Dr. Joao Malhado

 The Imperial Horizons programme offers a wide range of courses for all Imperial College undergraduates.
 It is designed to broaden your education, inspire your creativity and enhance your professional impact.
 Over 80 different course options are available from three fields of study, to be taken in any year of undergraduate study.